danillouz/blog.danillouz.dev/content/blog/aws-lambda-and-the-nodejs-event-loop/index.md

 ## Concurrency model

-Node.js is _single threaded_ and the <a href="https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick" target="_blank">event loop</a> is the concurrency model that allows non-blocking I/O operations to be performed.
+Node.js is _single threaded_ and the <a href="https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick" target="_blank" rel="noopener noreferrer">event loop</a> is the concurrency model that allows non-blocking I/O operations to be performed.

 > The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.